jeffcore/covid-19-usa-by-state/README.md

 # COVID-19

-COVID-19 data USA by States and Counties by day.
+COVID-19 data USA by state and county by day.
 State data from Johns Hopkins https://coronavirus.jhu.edu .
 County Data from NYT https://github.com/nytimes/covid-19-data .

 ## John Hopkins Data by State

-The raw data from Johns Hopkins is organized by county, state, country.
-Also each day is a new file.
+The raw data from Johns Hopkins is organized by county, state, country and each day is a new file.
 This repo takes the
 daily files and combines all the data into two csv files (confirmed cases and deaths).
 Daily data is cumulative counts, not new cases/deaths per day.

 Rows: State Name
 Columns: Date

 ## NYT Data by County

 The raw data from NYT is organized by daily rows of date, county, state, values.
 This repo takes the
 daily data and combines all the data into two csv files (confirmed cases and deaths).
 Daily data is cumulative counts, not new cases/deaths per day.

 Rows: FIPS, County, State
 Columns: Date

 Johns Hopkins provides a similar time-series by county in their repo.